openwallet-foundation/acapy-plugins/redis_events/README.md

 The code for the Deliverer and Relay processes are in the `redis_events.v1_0.services.deliverer` and `redis_events.v1_0.services.redis_relay` directories, respectively.
 The `redis_events.v1_0.status_endpoint` directory contains code for health endpoints that is used by both of these processes.

-The `docker` directory contains a dockerfile (and instructions) for running aca-py with the redis plugin.
+The `docker` [directory](https://github.com/hyperledger/aries-acapy-plugins/blob/main/redis_events/docker) contains a dockerfile (and instructions) for running ACA-Py with the redis plugin.

-#### Documentation

-Design - Covered in ./redis_queue/README.md

-### Configuration:
+## Configuration

-The redis plugin is configured using an external yaml file.
+The redis events plugin is configured using an external yaml file.
 An example yaml configuration is:

 ```yaml
 redis_queue: